paultorvik/iqvia-badapi/README.md

 My Visual Studio 2017 solution to IQVIA's "Bad API" take-home problem consists of the following .NET Core 2.0 projects:

 - [IQVIA.BadApi.Client](IQVIA.BadApi.Client/) - REST API client library for IQVIA's "bad API", which also accounts for lack of paging
-- [IQVIA.BadApi.ConsoleApp](IQVIA.BadApi.ConsoleApp/) - Console application that uses the API client to download a requested date range of tweets
+- [IQVIA.BadApi.ConsoleApp](IQVIA.BadApi.ConsoleApp/) - Console application that uses IQVIA.BadApi.Client to download a requested date range of tweets
-- [IQVIA.BadApi.Tests](IQVIA.BadApi.Tests/) - Tests for the "bad API", focused on the 2-year range of known, available tweets
+- [IQVIA.BadApi.Tests](IQVIA.BadApi.Tests/) - Tests for "bad API" using IQVIA.BadApi.Client to download 2-year range of known, available tweets

 ## How to Run App